morphed

 Prompt: "Young male anime protagonist with spiky hair, determined expression, power-up transformation moment, lightning crackling around body, dark stormy sky background, anime key visual style, high contrast"

-"Key visual style" is the term for the promotional illustrations used on anime posters and Blu-ray covers — highly polished, high-impact compositions that showcase a character at their most dramatic.
+"Key visual style" is the term for the promotional illustrations used on anime posters and Blu-ray covers.
+It signals a highly polished, high-impact composition that showcases a character at their most dramatic.

 Prompt: "Anime swordsman in traditional samurai armor, katana drawn mid-slash with motion trail, cherry blossom petals falling, dramatic side lighting, detailed fabric and metal textures, anime film quality, cinematic 2.35:1 composition"

-Prompt: "Two anime rivals facing each other in battle stance, split composition with different color lighting on each side — warm orange on the left, cool blue on the right, dramatic tension, shonen manga cover art style"
+Prompt: "Two anime rivals facing each other in battle stance, split composition with different color lighting on each side, warm orange on the left and cool blue on the right, dramatic tension, shonen manga cover art style"

 The split-color technique is used in actual manga covers to show conflict between characters.
-Specifying it gives Nano Banana a clear compositional instruction.
+Specifying it gives Nano Banana a clear compositional instruction that single-subject prompts do not need.

 Prompt: "Anime girl sitting by a window with a cup of tea, soft rain on glass, cozy room with plants and books, Studio Ghibli inspired, warm pastel colors, gentle and contemplative mood"

-Window scenes and rain are quintessential slice-of-life.
-"Studio Ghibli inspired" evokes the soft, hand-drawn feel of Miyazaki films — natural textures, warm lighting, and backgrounds that feel alive with detail.
+Window scenes and rain are quintessential slice-of-life imagery.
+"Studio Ghibli inspired" evokes the soft, hand-drawn feel of Hayao Miyazaki's films: natural textures, warm lighting, and backgrounds that feel alive with detail.

 Prompt: "Anime boy walking through a sunlit meadow with wildflowers, wind in his hair, soft watercolor-like background, slice-of-life anime style, peaceful and nostalgic, Makoto Shinkai color palette"

-Adding a specific director's name ("Makoto Shinkai color palette") gives the model a precise color reference — Shinkai is known for vivid, saturated skies and hyper-detailed backgrounds.
+Adding a specific director's name ("Makoto Shinkai color palette") gives the model a precise color reference.
+Shinkai is known for vivid, saturated skies and hyper-detailed backgrounds, and Nano Banana interprets this as higher color saturation in sky and environment areas.

 Detailed backgrounds are the hallmark of quality slice-of-life anime.
-Specifying elements (cat, window seat, steam) prevents the model from generating a generic interior.
+Specifying concrete elements (cat, window seat, steam, wooden furniture) prevents the model from generating a generic interior.

 Prompt: "Anime character on a bicycle riding down a tree-lined path in autumn, golden leaves falling, warm afternoon light, Studio Ghibli style, nostalgic and bittersweet, wide establishing shot"

-"Wide establishing shot" is cinematography language that Nano Banana understands — it places the character small in the frame with the environment as the star.
+"Wide establishing shot" is cinematography language that Nano Banana understands.
+It places the character small in the frame with the environment as the visual star, which is how Ghibli films frame contemplative moments.

 Prompt: "Anime cyborg girl with neon-lit cybernetic arm, rain-soaked neon city street at night, reflections in puddles, cyberpunk anime style, magenta and cyan color palette, Blade Runner influence"